Vietnam.vn - Nền tảng quảng bá Việt Nam

 nghệ thuật sống”- Ảnh 2.

-While Frank specializes in time-motion studies, analyzing efficient ways to complete tasks, Lillian focuses on the human side of the equation, incorporating psychology into industrial processes.
+While Frank specialized in the study of time motion, analyzing efficient ways to accomplish tasks, Lillian focused on the human aspect of the equation, incorporating psychology into industrial processes.

 Lillian Moller Gilbreth - “Một thiên tài trong